 Many diners seeking spaghetti, pizza or veal scaloppine will simply head for the North End, Boston’s “Little Italy.”
 But some of the best Boston restaurants happen to have culinary roots in the boot.
-There are excellent Italian restaurants all over the city, from refined Beacon Hill to evolving Fort Point.
+There are excellent Italian restaurants all over the city (some of them among the best Italian restaurants in America), from refined Beacon Hill to evolving Fort Point.

 Best Italian restaurants in Boston